openstack-archive/fuel-plugin-zabbix-monitoring-extreme-networks/doc/content/guide.rst

-   When you add your hardware to the *Extreme Networks hardware to monitor* comma separated list, then the plugin will automatically configure monitoring for these hardware in Zabbix by doing following actions:
+   When you add your hardware to the *Extreme Networks hardware to monitor* comma separated list, then the plugin will automatically configure monitoring for hardware in Zabbix by doing following actions:

    - create a Host with provided Name and IP address
    - link the Extreme Networks monitoring template to the Host